 The soldiers in the first game can easily become this.
 Their rifles aren't as strong as the shotguns used by the police force and anything Majestic agents use, but a single shot can still cause a lot of damage to Crypto, they soak up more damage than most human enemies, and they're deployed in groups.
 What makes it worse is the fact that Capitol City replaces the police force with army soldiers and Majestic agents, making it near impossible to harvest DNA within the city.

-It's Easy, so It Sucks: Part of the reason Big Willy Unleashed and Path of the Furon failed was due to their lack of difficulty and the buff of several weapons in the game, making DNA collecting very easy.
+It's Easy, So It Sucks: Part of the reason Big Willy Unleashed and Path of the Furon failed was due to their lack of difficulty and the buff of several weapons in the game, making DNA collecting very easy.

-It's Short, so It Sucks: All of the games are relatively short.
+It's Short, So It Sucks: All of the games are relatively short.
 The first two would have been even better if they were longer.

 It's Popular, Now It Sucks: The series has gained a cult following, as well as fan haters, trolls, and the like.
 Doesn't help that the series took a dip in quality once other developers took over and tried to branch the franchise out with two games at once.

 It says something that the scariest parts of the series are it's main protagonists.
-Take Crypto himself; a nigh unstoppable killing machine who is able to rip out the brain-stems of humans, destroy entire towns and cities, and even manages to wipe out an entire government agency and alien races.
+Take Crypto himself; a nigh unstoppable killing machine who is able to rip out the brain-stems of humans, destroy entire towns and cities, and even manages to wipe out an entire government agency and alien race.
 Not to mention, he manages to become President of the United States in the end of the first game.
 If not for the game's over the top tone, he'd be fucking terrifying.

 His weapons can count too - He's able to anal probe people into ripping their brains out and has a Disintegrator Ray as one of his main arsenal.
 By Path of the Furon, Crypto can summon underground monsters to eat unsuspecting people, cause a meteor shower to land, pause time, summon black holes with a pistol, and even cause a tornado with his saucer.
 Way more terrifying than it sounds epic.